Royal Holloway University Boiler House.

 The project included the existing courtyard and surrounding façades, including the boiler house and twin chimney structures, the new café pavilion and connected interior spaces.

-Through seemingly simple lighting interventions, Light Bureau turned the elevations surrounding the courtyard into a well-illuminated backdrop that defines the exterior space.
 The interior lighting was purposefully designed to describe the verticality of the interior space, give a warm glow through the windows and to balance in intensity against the light emitted from the wall lights mounted to the external elevations.

 The tall chimneys of the Boiler House were worthy of becoming a more visible landmark for the site.
 Light Bureau carried out on-site light tests to determine ideal offsets, light intensities and light distribution.
 It was important to strike the right balance between creating a landmark and a backdrop within the courtyard that doesn’t overpower other elements within the space.